electricimp/Rocky/README.md

 function writeAuthMiddleware(context, next) {
     local apiKey = context.getHeader("API-KEY");

-    // send a response will prevent the route handler from executing if (apiKey == null || !(apiKey in writeKeys)) { context.send(401, { "error": "UNAUTHORIZED" }); }
+    // Send a response will prevent the route handler from executing if (apiKey == null || !(apiKey in writeKeys)) { context.send(401, { "error": "UNAUTHORIZED" }); }

-    // invoke the next middleware
+    // Invoke the next middleware
     next();
 }